 Proving that Windows 10 S won’t compromise the productivity of its users, Microsoft also announced yesterday that a preview of Office 2016 would soon be released in the Microsoft Store for Education.

 Designed for organizations, Microsoft Store for Business and Microsoft Store for Education gives IT decision makers and administrators in businesses or schools a flexible way to find, acquire, manage, and distribute free and paid apps in select markets to Windows 10 devices in volume.

-As expected, the Microsoft Store for Business and Microsoft Store for Education will allow schools and organizations to centralize management of apps and subscriptions.
+As expected, the Microsoft Store for Business and Microsoft Store for Education will allow schools and organizations to centralize the management of apps and subscriptions.
 It remains to be seen if the rebranding could also be applied to the standard Windows Store, for consistency.

-Anything from Windows apps, Xbox games, Office 365 subscriptions, entertainment content, and maybe even hardware?
+Anything from Windows apps, Xbox games, Office 365 subscriptions, entertainment content, and maybe even hardware.
 This would certainly help to drive usage, something that Microsoft really needs to get more developers supporting Windows 10.

 Updated December 27, 2022.